-The first Pan American Championship of Figure Clubs was held at Skate Reflections in Kissimmee, Florida from January 19th through the 22nd.
+The first Pan American Championship of Figure Clubs was held at Skate Reflections in Kissimmee, Florida from January 19th through the 22nd in 2013.
 This was a successful event as well a great learning and social experience for any skater, coach, judge or club that participated.
 This contest provided a World Championship-like training and competitive environment for roller figure, dance and freestyle skaters of all ages.
 Participating countries included the United States, Columbia, Ecuador, Brazil, Mexico, Chile, Argentina, Guatamala, the Dominican Republic, Peurto Rico, Cuba and Paraguay.

 Most USA Roller Sports coaches found that requirements were much higher than the content levels that our skaters are used to at domestic events - especially the younger kids.
 I asked Danny Brown, one of the official organizers and owner of the Rollhaven Skating Centers, about the content levels when we were considering the trip, and he explained that some requirements were actually lowered to get them closer to our domestic event requirements.
 My Juvenile Boy, Jayanthesh Kalmat, and my Freshman Girl, Kaylee Brogan, both needed to extend their freestyle program lengths and did extra lessons to add short programs for their singles events.
 The Cadet (like Freshman) singles requirements were exactly the same as those for our Junior World Class skaters.
 And the Mini-Infantile (similar to Primary and Juvenile) had Axel requirements, not options.
 All figure events (except our domestic adult events) had a real loop (not circle loop) included in the figure mix.
 Leaving out loop training was not an option for any compulsory figure participants at this event.